bhl47fastrobots/fastrobots/lab2_report.md

 ![two_point_calibration](images/lab2/two_point_calibration_step.png)

-Applied to the pitch, we have a RawHigh = 90.65, RawLow = -90.58, and RawRange = 181.23.
-Our ReferenceLow is -90, and ReferenceRange = 180.0.
+Applied to the pitch, we have RawHigh = 90.65, RawLow = -90.58, and RawRange = 181.23.
+Our ReferenceLow is -90, and ReferenceRange is 180.0.
 This gives us the following equation:

 <img src="https://latex.codecogs.com/svg.image?\theta_{corrected}=((\theta_{raw}&plus;90.58)*0.9932)-90.0" title="\theta_{corrected}=((\theta_{raw}+90.58)*0.9932)-90.0" />